 - One of the light switch switches seems a little loose, but the other one seems normal.

 - What do you think the problem might be with these blinking lights?

-This question is from Amber, a Homeowner from Norfolk, Nebraska.
+This question is from Amber, a Homeowner in Nebraska.

 Thanks for your electrical question Amber.